kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 				- He's infected himself with something else to offset the secomortis plague.
 He's been symptom free for 18 months.
 					- Blackening of limbs, swollen joints, also something else.
 					- He would like to help people but doesn't want the Dominion to monopolize it
 - Aaron talked to Lewis, both had heard of each other.
 He asked what Lewis's mission from the Rexum is.
+Lewis was upfront about it, we're looking for artifacts.